ForwardStory/forwardstory.github.io/_pages/home.md

     <a href="mailto:katy@myforwardstory.com" class="btn btn--primary" style="margin-bottom: 1rem;">Contact me!</a>

     <p><em>I can help you clarify your goals, create content, and achieve results.
-As your human in the loop, I adapt & evolve with the latest technology to optimize content quality and achieve measurable success.
+As your human in the loop, I adapt & evolve with the latest technology to optimize quality and achieve measurable success.
     Let’s work together to move from your <strong>BackStory</strong> to your <strong>ForwardStory!</strong></em></p>
   </header>